City Hall Nieuwerck, Ieper

 The Renaissance Nieuwerck, is located on the end of the Cloth Hall.
 This building was built in the 17th century and has two upper floor's, the upper one connect's to the upper floor of the gothic Cloth Hall.

-This part of the Cloth Hall contained a chapel, frescoes, stained glass windows and a fireplace, murals and a frieze illustrating the Counts of Flanders and the Sheriff's Room.
+This part of the Cloth Hall contained a chapel, frescoes, stained glass windows, a fireplace, murals and a frieze illustrating the Counts of Flanders and the Sheriff's Room.

 A visit worthed - the city hall of Ypres, next to the cloth hall.